surajkakulte188/Crypto-Liquidity-Forecasting-Project/README.md

 ## Notes
 - Keep sensitive credentials out of `config.py`; use `.env` if needed.
 - All artifacts (models, metrics) are stored in `artifacts/`.
+- Ensure all raw CSV files are placed in data/raw/.

 ## References
 - scikit-learn, XGBoost, pandas, Flask documentation